kalgoritmi/pycongr25/talk.md

 To fix that we would have to do lazy importing, which would have called our patch before importing our example module.

-Or we would have reload explicitly, both of them not a good practice.
+Or we would have to reload explicitly, both of them are not a good practice.
 -->

 ---